sheenamt/msings/README.rst

  * msi_bed
  * msi_intervals

-1. Edit the settings.conf to point to the absolute path to the reference fasta used to align this bam:
+1. Edit the to point to the absolute path to the reference fasta used to align this bam:

   >>> ref_fasta = /path/to/ref.fasta